How Much Do Solar Systems Really Cost In 2020 – Solar Panel Prices Sydney

 With electricity prices continuing to skyrocket across Australia, households are rushing to install solar power to reduce their power bills, especially now that solar panel prices in Sydney are at an all-time record low.
 So how much do solar panels cost to install?
 It depends on the system.

-Solar panel prices are at a record low, with a 5kW solar system costing around $5,500 fully installed.
-A system of this size will generate around 20 kWh a day.
-If we assume you are paying 30c per kWh, you can expect to save you over $500 every quarterly power bill if you use all of the solar power as it is generated.
+Solar panel prices are at a record low, with a 6.6kW solar system starting from around $5,000 fully installed.
+A system of this size will generate around 25 kWh a day.
+If we assume you are paying 30c per kWh, you can expect to save you over $2500 every year if you use around 70% of the solar power as it is generated.

 The price of good quality solar panels is now so affordable, it is possible to get a return on your money in 3-5 years.
 Let’s break these numbers down into more detail to help you figure out how much a solar power system costs and how much it can save you on your power costs.
 Here are the current solar system prices for good quality solar panels for customers in Sydney: